unifyai/orchestra/docs/home/make_your_first_request.rst

 In the header, you will need to include the **Unify API Key** that is associated with your account.

 .. note::
-    This is just an HTTP POST request, you can interact with the Model Hub using your preferred language!
+    This is just an HTTP POST request, you can interact with the Hub using your preferred language!

 Using **cURL**, the request would look like this: